YT100100/timechecker/README.md

 ![Demo movie of set_loop_timechecker function.](https://github.com/user-attachments/assets/f3ef2689-d01c-4af0-99b5-bc4bc2aec90c)

-`set_step_timechecker` function also returns a function, which visualizes ellapsed time in each processing step.
+`set_step_timechecker` function also returns a function, which visualizes elapsed time in each processing step.
 This function is intended to be placed in a function.

 ```r
 f <- function() {